FailArive/ccMCRealTimeClock/README.md

 You can definetely do a better job in cable management, but it works.

-And the you have your 7 segment clock in real time!
+And then you have your 7 segment clock in real time!

 ![Clock](clock.png)